Babyeggz/CyberDump/Cyber Security Lab/LabSetup.md

 Feel free to adjust this setting as you wish but I recommend setting it to “always notify.”

-## JetBrains PyCharm Installation and Configuration
+## JetBrains PyCharm Installation and Setup

 ## Virtualization Lab Installation and Setup